 I found during my testing the Bushnell’s Fullfield II Hunting Scope is a great choice of 3-9×40 scope, and here’s why.

 In addition to being relatively affordable, the Fullfield II Hunting Scope is designed with a one-piece tube of aircraft-grade aluminum, plus reinforced quad-seal gas seals for added weatherproof functionality.
-In my tests, I found it was completely reliable in inclement weather, including thick fog.
+In my tests in the Rocky Mountains, I found it was completely reliable in inclement weather, including thick fog and light rain.
+The scope maintained its waterproof seal even after exposure to the elements.

 The Fullfield II Hunting Scope also comes boosted with four different reticle choices.
 You can pick from a more streamlined reticle option if you dislike clutter, or you can opt for a reticle that includes various holdover points and hash marks.
-The holdover points can help you hit long-distance targets while compensating for things like bullet drop.
+I tested the scope on targets at 100 to 300 yards and found the BDC reticle useful for compensating for bullet drop at longer ranges.
+The holdover points aligned well with my custom handloads.

 Product Highlights

 I have to point out the high-quality and precision ground lenses.
 These are larger than those you’ll see on comparable scopes, and they’re designed for maximum light transmission and overall performance.
+The lenses provided excellent edge-to-edge clarity across the magnification range.
+Even at 9x magnification, fine details on distant targets were crisp and clear.
 Hi-Lume coatings eliminate glare and improve color contrast, enabling you to see a sight picture that’ll benefit your hunting efforts rather than hinder them.

 Overall, I haven’t seen scope lenses of this quality very often, so they’re definitely the standout feature of the Fullfield II Hunting Scope.